The mobile phone era has arrived. Do you know how to protect your phone from hackers?

 - Use a password for your voicemail.
 Put a robust password into place to keep your voicemail password protected.
 Include password protection for remote access to your voicemail from other phones.

-- Each phone account should have a distinct password.
+- Each account should have a distinct password.
 Keep a record of your password strings away from your cell phone to help you remember.
 They can be written on paper and kept in a safe, private place.
-You may want to label a folder or envelope with a code work for your passwords.
+You may want to label a folder or envelope for a physical copy, or a password manager for a secure digital record of your passwords.

 - Use two-factor authentication whenever possible.

-To take even stronger measures against identity theft, you can check out the best identity theft protection services.
+To take even stronger measures against identity theft, you can check out our review of the strongest identity theft protection services.

 The Pew Research Center reports that an increasing percentage of Americans reach the internet with cell phones or tablets, as opposed to laptop computers.
 It's standard to employ a passcode lock, end-to-end encryption and two-step verification for backing up your laptop on the cloud, for example.
 It's time to employ rigorous security procedures with cell phones too.